bring/developer-site/content/api/booking/label-free.md

 weight: 6
 ---

 Label free provides the ability to send parcels without a label, and is useful for senders who do not have access to a printer.
+The label free code, as well as the recipient’s name and address, is written on the parcel before it is handed in.

 A unique code in the format `BRING-1234-5678` is returned as part of the API response, and is sent to the sender by e-mail after the booking is completed.
 The label free code, as well as the recipient's name and address, is written on the parcel before it is handed in.